addy-dclxvi/debian-bspwm-dotfiles/README.md

 CMUS is a also good for online radio stream.
 The artist and song title is displayed correctly.
-I save a copy of online radio steam files in this repository, in `~/Music` folder.
+I save a copy of online radio stream files in this repository, in `~/Music` folder.

 > *Why don't you use Spotify like normal people do?*